Warning: Even Doctors Make Medication Mistakes

 3. Your doctor uses only one medication.

 There is no one right medication for everyone.
 The response rates for the two most commonly used first-line medications — amphetamine and methylphenidate — are the same in large groups: about 70 percent of the patients will get a good, robust response to either one you start with.
-When both medications are tried — on their own — about 88 percent of the patients get a good and tolerable response.
+When a patient doesn’t experience benefits from one medication, stops taking it, and tries the other medication — on its own, not in combination — about 88 percent of the patients get a good and tolerable response.

 Even people who get a good response to both medications will almost always have a clear preference for one over the other.
 Nothing predicts in advance which medication an individual will respond to best.
 That preference doesn’t run in families: A parent with ADHD may take one medication while her child takes another.
 The only way to know is to try both medications.